2016-17 Facts & Impact

 As Wisconsin’s only public urban research university, UWM has established an international reputation for excellence in research, community engagement, teaching and entrepreneurism.

-On a budget of $667 million, UWM educates more than 27,000 students and is an engine for innovation in southeastern Wisconsin.
+On a budget of $667 million, UWM educates 26,000 students and is an engine for innovation in southeastern Wisconsin.
 It does this as a low-cost leader among the nation’s 200 research universities, with lower administrative and overhead spending compared to peer institutions nationwide.

 The U.S. Department of Education named UWM a National Resource Center for Global Studies in 2014, recognizing the university’s ability to strengthen global competitiveness through international studies and world language training.